A unique program by veterinarians for future veterinarians

-Your schedule will include daily group meetings falling into formal “Topic discussions” of an academic nature, and informal “Roundtables” surrounding our activities.
-Topic discussions include interactive meetings and presentations on relevant subjects related to conservation, cases, specific species, wildlife rehabilitation, captive animal welfare, roles of the conservation and wildlife vet, and your personal career development.
-In the Roundtables we prepare for an outreach, debrief about our activities, and students present mini-presentations…may also occur impromptu in a jungle or on the beach.
+Your schedule will include daily group meetings falling into formal “Topic Discussions” of an academic nature and informal “Roundtables” surrounding our activities.
+Topic Discussions cover relevant subjects such as: conservation, medical cases, specific species, wildlife rehabilitation, captive animal welfare, roles of the conservation and wildlife vet, and your personal career development.
+In the Roundtables, students prepare for an outreach, debrief about their activities, and deliver mini-presentations.
+CARES Insights usually occurs on-campus at the Smithsonian; however, meetings may also occur impromptu in the jungle or on the beach.

-Hands-on activities with your veterinarian mentor, working with wild and domestic species.
-This component includes participating in our wildlife rescue center medical services, Indigenous community mobile outreach vet clinic, SNIP sessions (spay neuter in paradise), necropsy, cadaver skills labs, emergency response, and sanctuary management projects.
-You will have the opportunity to stay and work at the Monkey Island Primate Sanctuary, participating in the care we provide there.
+These are hands-on activities with your veterinarian mentor, working with wild and domestic species.
+This off-campus component includes: participating in our wildlife rescue center medical services, indigenous community mobile outreach vet clinic, SNIP sessions (spay neuter in paradise), necropsy, cadaver skills lab, emergency response, and sanctuary management projects.
+You will have the opportunity to stay and work at the Monkey Island Primate Sanctuary overnight, participating in the care we provide there.

-A cornerstone of CARES as an international medicine vet program, is to understand the role of conservation within the concept of One Health, defined as the overlap of animal, human, and ecosystem health.
+A cornerstone of CARES as an international medicine vet program is to understand the role of conservation within the concept of One Health (defined as the overlap of animal, human, and ecosystem health).
 It is a strongly emphasized area in vet school and critical to wildlife and conservation vets.
-Knowledge about the concept as a pre-vet sets you apart.
-To expand this appreciation, we explore various ecosystem field sites and conservation projects (such as sustainable farming, sea turtles and coral reefs) to delve into the challenges, solutions, and One Health issues… and of course take in the rich culture, and enjoy the natural beauty in an outdoor adventure.
+Knowledge about the concept as a pre-vet sets you a part.
+To expand this appreciation, we explore various ecosystem field sites and conservation projects (such as sustainable farming, sea turtles and coral reefs).
+This enables the student to delve into conservation challenges, solutions, One Health issues, and of course, take in the rich culture of Panama.